Old Brewery House Overview

 Stow on the wold 1.5 miles • Borton on the Water 5 miles • Morton in Marsh 5 miles • Burford 11 miles • Charlbury 18 miles • Cheltenham 18 miles • Lechlade 20 miles • Oxford 31 miles •

 Across the ground floor, there are large rooms for open plan living and entertaining.
 The enormous kitchen is a cook's delight as it is fully fitted with all the conveniences and extras that make catering a joy and the dining end of the kitchen accommodates a large table for 10 people.
 The main living room is the heart of the house - a supremely comfortable place to be.
 Enjoy the views across the lake, or relax in comfort, play a board game, read a good book or watch a good film on the 42" plasma TV with DVD player.
+A log burning stove will keep you cosy on chilly days.
 The second sitting room is a more intimate space and can be closed off from the rest of house - an ideal place to give over to the children perhaps!
-One of the three sofas can be converted into a double bed for additional guests.
-In the quirky sunroom, there is a challenge for our guests - you'll have to stay to find out what it is!
+A quirky sunroom looks out over the gardens - often the best place to watch the peacocks.
 The lower ground floor utility area has access both from the gardens oustide and from the main house.
 With stone floors, butlers sink, washing machine, dryer and drying room, it is the perfect place to wash down after a long walk.
-Massive windows overlook the private gardens - you often find the resident peacocks peering in to see what's going on!

 Upstairs you will find four huge, superbly appointed bedrooms.
 Each is furnished with zip and link beds that make up either one super king sized or two full sized single beds.
 Original period features have been kept during the restoration of this fabulous house and each bedroom has been furnished to compliment the overall aesthetic.